pangers/Intelligence-iOS-Framework/README.md

 * IdentityError.UserUpdateError : When there is an error while updating the user in the platform.
 This contains network errors and possible errors generated in the backend.
 * IdentityError.WeakPasswordError : When the password provided does not meet Phoenix security requirements.
 The requirements are that your password needs to have at least 8 characters, containing a number, a lowercase letter and an uppercase letter.

+Please note that you can not update the ''username' or the 'password' of a user

 #### Register Device Token ####

 As a developer you are responsible for managing the push notification token, if your app supports login you should register the device token after login succeeds.
 However if your app doesn't have login/logout functionality you should register after startup has succeeded.
 You should also manage whether or not you have previously registered this device token, since you would not want to send it multiple times.